marcoboncoraglio/globalchat-microservice/README.md

    "chatUrl": "google.com"
 }
 ```
-changeroom should return roomcount (not sure if I have to explicity pass it into the socket or if it can be retured from function)
+changeroom should return roomcount and connectionId (couldn't send back connectionId in connect for some reason)

 ## Before deploy
 Add cors to check that requests are coming from the frontend